What is the Fixed Asset Summary Report?

 Fully depreciated fixed assets

-When setting up your opening fixed assets, in addition to entering opening assets that have a positive Net Book Value (and therefore form part of the total shown within your balance sheet), it's also possible to record fully depreciated fixed assets - see 'Assets with nil Net Book Value' in this support article.
+When setting up your opening fixed assets, in addition to entering opening assets that have a positive Net Book Value (and therefore form part of the total shown within your balance sheet), it's also possible to record fully depreciated fixed assets - see the 'Assets with nil Net Book Value' section in this support article.

-Top Tip: Rather than entering each fully depreciated asset individually, you can group them by asset type, entering one opening asset line per asset type for all fully depreciated assets.
+Rather than entering each fully depreciated asset individually, you can group them by asset type, entering one opening asset line per asset type for all fully depreciated assets.

 Fully depreciated assets are shown within the Fixed Asset Summary Report.

-Top tip: To learn more about fixed assets, see our 'Fixed Assets in Charity Accounting' blog article.
+To learn more about fixed assets, see our 'Fixed Assets in Charity Accounting' blog article.

 To help you better understand the Fixed Assets module, please visit the module overview page here.